Placement of Campaign Signage

 The Traffic Bylaw (5590) regulates the placement of signs on roadways, light standards, and other areas that have vehicle or pedestrian traffic.
 Placing a sign illegally on City of Edmonton property is a bylaw offence that may result in a fine of $250.

-For placement of free-standing signs and enforcement, please review the Guidelines for the Placement of Free Standing Election Signs, letter to candidates from Community Standards and the information provided.
+For placement of free-standing signs and enforcement, please review the Terms and Conditions for the Placement of Free Standing Election Signs, letter to candidates from Community Standards and the information provided.

 You may place signs on private property only with the consent of the property owner.
 Any property not owned by the City of Edmonton, including federal and provincial property, is referred to here as private property.